PCS Checklist [Most Critical Items to Plan and Organize]

 Once you arrive at your new location you might be feeling exhausted and drained.
 That’s normal.
 Don’t expect to unpack everything and have the whole house set up in a few days.

 Take your time and allow yourself to enjoy the experience.
-Follow these steps when you arrive in your new home.
+Follow these last few steps on your PCS checklist when you arrive in your new home.

 - Do you have a dislocation allowance?